grblHAL/Simulator/README.md

 ```
 $ grblHAL_validator GCODE_FILE
 ```
-to validate that grbl will parse your GCODE with no errors.
+to validate that grblHAL will parse your GCODE with no errors.

 ## Raw telnet connection
 **NEW**